Looking for some snappy information on local government in Scotland? Check out our facts and figures page.

 What we are

 LGiU Scotland is a new policy information service dedicated to local government across Scotland, launched in collaboration with the Centre for Scottish Public Policy.
+We work to inform and support our members.
+Our membership includes councils, charities, central government and public sector partners united by their interest in, and commitment to, providing the best possible local government services for citizens.

 Nearly 4,000 people across Scotland receive our email bulletins every day – including MSPs, MPs, Conveners, CEOs, NGOs.
 Over 20 organisations, including local authorities, chambers of commerce, charities and public bodies have chosen to support us by becoming members.
 They help steer our priorities as well as gaining access to our member-only mailings.
 For subscription details – and offers of sponsorship – please contact us.